top of page

 • Feel hopeful without acting

-Someday keeps the possibility alive without requiring movement.
-That can feel comforting when you’re already stretched thin.
+It keeps the possibility alive without requiring movement, a comforting illusion when you’re already stretched thin.

 How “Someday” Turns Into Avoidance

-Over time, something can quietly turn into avoidance.
+Over time, “someday” can quietly turn into avoidance.

 You may notice: